-References in this Base Prospectus to the financial statements for 2021 and 2020 of the Issuer and of the Group are to the audited consolidated financial statements of the Issuer for the years ended 31 December 2021 and 31 December 2020, references in this Base Prospectus to the financial statements for 6-month period, ended 30 June 2022 are to the consolidated financial statements of the Issuer for the 6-month period, ended 30 June 2022, reviewed by the audit company of the Issuer, incorporated by reference in this Base Prospectus.
-Such financial statements have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
+References in this Base Prospectus to the financial statements for 2022 and 2021 of the Issuer and of the Group are to the audited consolidated financial statements of the Issuer for the years ended 31 December 2022 and 31 December 2021, which have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
+References in this Base Prospectus to the financial statements for 9-month period, ended 30 September 2023 are to the condensed interim financial statements (unaudited) of the Issuer and of the Group for the 9-month period, ended 30 September 2023 that also includes comparative financial information for the 9-months period, ended 30 September 2022 (except with respect to items of financial position that are compared with financial information of 31 December 2022) incorporated by reference in this Base Prospectus, which have been prepared in accordance with IAS 34, "Interim Financial Reporting" as adopted by the European Union ("IAS").